Anilms25a294/traisformer-seaseeai/PROJECT_SUMMARY.md

 SeaSeeAI is a maritime trajectory prediction system that uses AI to predict vessel movements based on AIS (Automatic Identification System) data.
 The project consists of two main components: a FastAPI-based prediction service and a Streamlit dashboard for visualization.

 ## Current State (v1.1.0-stable)
 This stable version provides core functionality for maritime trajectory prediction with a working API and dashboard interface.
+The project has been cleaned up and organized (as of October 15, 2025) with test files, old documentation, and visualization results moved to the `archived` directory for reference.

 ### Key Components